 No matter what industry you work in, a LinkedIn company page is pretty much essential these days.
-It gives you the chance to start building your brand awareness on a platform that’s specifically for people to do business.
+It gives you the chance to start building your brand awareness and earn hot LinkedIn leads on a platform that’s specifically for people to do business.
 However, getting such traction can be challenging, particularly at first.
 Thankfully, there are plenty of ways you can increase your company page followers.
-We take a look at how to invite LinkedIn connections to follow your company page.
+We take a look at how to invite LinkedIn connections to follow your company page and boost your B2B lead generation prospects.

 Inviting LinkedIn Connections